• Skip to primary navigation

 Home » Recipes » Meat Pasta Recipes

-Sausage and Radicchio Pasta Recipe.
+Sausage and Radicchio Pasta Recipe

 Jump to Recipe Print Recipe

-sausage and radicchio pasta recipe
+Sausage and radicchio pasta in a bowl.

-What is radicchio?
+What is Radicchio?

 Radicchio is a leafy chicory also called Italian chicory.
 Although the Romans liked and ate radicchio, modern cultivation started here in Italy in the 15th century!
 A lot of Italy’s radicchio is grown in Veneto (where I live), as well as Trentino and Friuli Venezia Giulia.